ClimateCompatibleGrowth/upload-to-zenodo/data/readme.txt

 A `references.bib` file which contains all the data sources A SAND file: "<COUNTRY> Base SAND.xlsm"
+A csv file "resid_cap_COUNTRY" which contains the residual capacity data

 This data is licensed under a Creative Commons Zero license.